A test of significance in functional quadratic regression

 \section{Technical lemmas}

-Throughout the proofs in this section we will use $\|\cdot \|_1$ to be the 1-norm and $\|\cdot\|_2$ to be 2-norm on the unit interval, square, cube, or hypercube.
+Throughout the proofs in this section, we will use $\|\cdot\|_1$ to be the 1-norm and $\|\cdot\|_2$ to be 2-norm on the unit interval, square, cube, or hypercube.
 The null hypothesis, $H_0$, is assumed throughout this section.
-We will make frequent use of the following lemma, which is established in \citetext{dauxois:1982} and \citetext{bosq:2000}.
+We will make frequent use of the following lemma, which is established in Dauxois \textit{et al.} \cite{dauxois1982} and Bosq \cite{bosq2000}.

-\begin{Lemma} If Assumptions~\ref{a:gaussian}, \ref{a:Xmoments}, and \ref{a:unique} hold, then
+\begin{lemma} If Assumptions \ref{agaussian}, \ref{aXmoments}, and \ref{aunique} hold, then

-for each $1\le i \le p$. \end{Lemma} \begin{Lemma} If Assumptions~\ref{a:gaussian}, \ref{a:Xmoments}, and \ref{a:unique} hold, then there is a non-random matrix ${\mathbf G}$ such that
+for each $1\le i \le p$. \end{lemma} \begin{lemma} If Assumptions \ref{agaussian}, \ref{aXmoments}, and \ref{aunique} hold, then there is a non-random matrix ${\mathbf G}$ such that